 What is the Online Safety Bill?

-The government first announced that it planned on introducing legislation pertaining to online safety and social media in 2019.
+The government first announced its plan to introduce legislation pertaining to online safety and social media in 2019.
 The Online Harms White Paper was published in Dec.
-2020, introducing the idea that if social media platforms failed to protect their users from harmful content then there would be legal ramifications.
+2020, promoting the idea that if social media platforms failed to protect their users from harmful content, there would be legal ramifications.

-However, the government has noted that under the new legislation, platforms also need to “protect content defined as ‘democratically important’.”
+Abuse that isn’t classified as criminal, spreading misinformation, and encouraging self-harm all count as harmful content.
+However, the government has noted that under the new legislation, platforms also need to “protect content defined as ‘democratically important.’”
 This means not discriminating against political viewpoints presented online, whether they come from the left or right.

-The legislation has been met with criticism from both sides: some say that it infringes on people’s freedom of expression; while others have said that it doesn’t go far enough to tackle the behaviour of perpetrators of online abuse.
+The legislation has been met with push back from both sides: some say that it infringes on people’s freedom of expression, while others have argued that it doesn’t go far enough to tackle the problem of online abuse.

-In her statement, she said: “The biggest loophole and inadequacy I found in the efficiency of the bill is that they had failed to combat the problem of someone’s account being taken down only for them to start a new one under a different name...
+Former Girls Aloud member Nicola Roberts posted a statement on Twitter explaining that the Department for Digital, Culture, Media & Sport (DCMS) had asked her to support the Online Safety Bill.
+However, the singer-songwriter, who has received online abuse in the past, said there was too many loopholes for her to advocate for the proposal.
+She remarked: “The biggest loophole and inadequacy I found in the efficiency of the bill is that they had failed to combat the problem of someone’s account being taken down, only for them to start a new one under a different name.
 I couldn’t support the bill until something more concrete was developed to tackle that problem.”

-Meanwhile, ex-Cabinet Minister David Davis presents the other side of the argument, leading a campaign that believes the bill, which he’s described as a “censor charter”, will give big tech firms too much power in stifling freedom of expression.
-“Lobby groups will be able to push social networks to take down content they view as not politically correct, even though the content is legal," he said, per the BBC’s report.
+Meanwhile, ex-Cabinet Minister David Davis presents the other side of the argument, leading a campaign that believes the bill, which he’s described as a “censor charter,” will give big tech firms too much power in stifling freedom of expression.
+“Lobby groups will be able to push social networks to take down content they view as not politically correct, even though the content is legal," he said, per the BBC.